The old New England weather adage holds true for Connecticut: if you don’t like the weather, wait ten minutes.

 This is not your everyday museum.

-Here you’ll find an interesting mix of art, science, and natural history.
+You’ll find an interesting mix of art, science, and natural history in this fascinating museum.
 You choose what suits you, either a docent-led or self-guided audio tour.

 Either way, the expansive museum provides a new perspective of the world.
 Eclectic collections include work ranging from Childe Hassam to Alexander Calder.